bigabdoul/Softcore.Xml/README.md

 </SOAP-ENV:Envelope>
 ```

-Let's suppose you have the equivalent business objects defined like that:
+Let's assume you have the corresponding business objects defined as follows:

 ```
 using Softcore.Xml.Serialization.Soap;